elm-lang/elm-reactor/README.md

 [debug]: http://debug.elm-lang.org

-This means you can get a great development experience whether you are using Sublime Text, emacs, vim, or whatever else to edit Elm code.
+This means you can get a great development experience whether you are using Sublime Text, Emacs, vim, or whatever else to edit Elm code.

 ## Install